Pronner/canary.csharp/README.md

 # canary.csharp
-The official CSharp library for Canary Bot API.
+The official CSharp library for the Canary Bot API.